 and the United States.

-They'll help you know some laws that you should take very seriously, in order to avoid expensive traffic
+They will help you know the laws that you should take very seriously, in order to avoid expensive traffic

 fines, revocation of your driver's licence, or even jail.

 Driving in both Canada and the States is highly policed.
 Because the law considers driving a privilege and not a right, courts can and do take away the privilege.

 Canadian and U.S. police want to see you do more than

 (water) hydrants.
 The laws in each province or state vary regarding